 The Mineralogical Society of America is composed of individuals interested in mineralogy, crystallography, petrology, and geochemistry.
-Founded in 1919, the Society promotes, through education and research, the understanding and application of mineralogy by industry, universities, government, and the public.
+Founded in 1919, the Society promotes, through education and research, the under-standing and application of mineralogy by industry, universities, government, and the public.
 Membership benefits include special subscription rates for American Mineralogist as well as other journals, a 25% discount on Reviews in Mineralogy & Geochemistry series and Monographs, Elements, reduced registration fees for MSA meetings and short courses, and participation in a society that supports the many facets of mineralogy.
-For additional information, contact the MSA business office.